SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 ~~~
 {: .output}

 We could put these in a separate script to automate the running of these tests.
-But Python halts at the first failed assertion, so the second and third tests aren’t run at all.
-It would be more helpful if we could get data from all of our tests every time they’re run, since the more information we have, the faster we’re likely to be able to track down bugs.
-It would also be helpful to have some kind of summary report: if our set of test - known as a **test suite** - includes thirty or forty tests (as it well might for a complex function or library that’s widely used), we’d like to know how many passed or failed.
+But
+Python halts at the first failed assertion, so the second and third tests are not run at
+all.
+It would be more helpful if we could get data from all of our tests every time
+they’re run, since the more information we have, the faster we’re likely to be able to
+track down bugs.
+It would also be helpful to have some kind of summary report: if our
+set of test - known as a **test suite** - includes thirty or forty tests (as it well
+might for a complex function or library that’s widely used), we’d like to know how many
+passed or failed.

 So what has failed?
 As it turns out, the first test we just ran was incorrect, and should have read: